Q&A

 hypnotherapy-jpg-copy

 1. What is hypnosis?
 Hypnosis is a natural state of mind.
-You experience lighter states of hypnosis when you daydream, watch a movie, or forget where you are while driving your car.
-Hypnotherapy is a gentle, loving process and hypnotherapists are trained to not judge.
-You heal and change in your own timing.*
+You experience lighter hypnosis when you daydream, watch a movie, or forget where you are while driving your car.
+Hypnotherapy is a gentle, loving process, and hypnotherapists are trained not to judge.
+You heal and change in your timing.*

 2. What happens during a hypnosis session?
-The hypnosis session begins with a slow gradual transition so that you get relaxed while taking you into a deeper and deeper state of relaxation.
-As your breathing and heart rate slow down, the brainwaves slow down as well.
-Your body is relaxed and your mind is relaxed.
+The hypnosis session begins with a slow, gradual transition so that you get relaxed while taking you into a deeper and deeper state of relaxation.
+As your breathing and heart rate slow down, the brainwaves also slow down.
+Your body is relaxed, and your mind is relaxed.
 Expect to feel rested and relaxed after a hypnotherapy session.*

 3. How will I feel?
-Some people experience warmth and maybe some heaviness of the legs and arms; and a reluctance to move or speak.
-Often people think they have not been hypnotized because they really didn’t feel that different, could still hear everything said to them and were aware of the room etc.*
+Some people experience warmth, heaviness of the legs and arms, and reluctance to move or speak.
+Often, people think they have not been hypnotized because they really didn’t feel that different, could still hear everything said to them, and were aware of the room, etc.*

 4. Will I lose consciousness?
-No. You remain aware of all around you.*
+No. You generally remain aware of all around you.*

 5. Will I fall asleep?
-No. When you are in a hypnosis, you are not actually asleep.
-You remember everything during a session, even if you drift off or experience daydreams.*
+When you are in hypnosis, you are not actually asleep.
+You remember everything during a session that you want to, even if you drift off or experience daydreams.*

 7. Can I get stuck in hypnosis?

 NO. Because the hypnotic trance is so relaxing, people often wish that they could stay there a bit longer.
-Even when you drift off into daydreams, you easily come back when the hypnotist begins instructions for returning to normal waking awareness.
-In over two hundred years of recorded hypnosis history, there is no documented case of anyone being hurt with hypnosis.
-If anyone tries to give you suggestions against your morals, religious beliefs or anything you feel strongly about, you instantly emerge from the state of relaxation on your own.*
+Even when you drift off into daydreams, you readily return when the hypnotist begins instructions for returning to everyday waking awareness.
+In over two hundred years of recorded hypnosis history, there is no documented case of anyone being hurt by hypnosis.
+If anyone tries to give you suggestions against your morals, religious beliefs, or anything you feel strongly about, you instantly emerge from the state of relaxation on your own.*

 10. How does it feel to be hypnotized?
 Hypnosis is a natural state that feels similar to that feeling you get right before you fall asleep at night.
-Upon awakening most feel fresh and rested.
-You’re mindful the entire time, aware of everything going on around you.
-Hypnotherapy allows for a mind that is calm and clear and a body that is refreshed, and relaxed.*
+Upon awakening, most feel fresh and rested.
+You’re mindful the entire time, aware of everything around you.
+Hypnotherapy allows for a calm and clear mind and a body that is refreshed and relaxed.*

 11. How much will I remember?
 Most people remember everything soon after coming out of being hypnotized.
 Others may take up to 24 hours for full recall.
-The only exception are thoughts, memories and beliefs where hypnotherapy was intentionally used to promote lessening of their mental presence.*
+The only exceptions are thoughts, memories, and beliefs where hypnotherapy was intentionally used to promote the lessening of their mental presence.*

 * Results may not be typical for all people.